 What is the Scholars Academy?
-Aiken Scholars Academy (ASA) is a partnership between USC Aiken and Aiken County Public School District (ACPSD) to create an academic school of excellence.
+Aiken Scholars Academy (ASA) is a partnership between UofSC Aiken and Aiken County Public School District (ACPSD) to create an academic school of excellence.
 The Academy offers advanced students an engaging educational experience that introduces and then immerses them into the collegiate environment.

-When will the school open?
-The school opened its doors to the first cohort of students in August of 2018, with a beginning enrollment of 50 ninth grade students.
-Students from all over Aiken County.
+When did the school open?
+The school opened its doors to the first cohort of students in August of 2018, with a beginning enrollment of 50 ninth grade students from all over Aiken County.

 Who can apply to attend the Scholars Academy?
-Rising 9th grade students (for fall 2018) with a proven record of academic excellence should apply.
-Standardized test scores, report card grades, writing samples, and recommendations will be a part of the application process.
+Rising 9th grade students with a proven record of academic excellence can apply.
+Standardized test scores, middle school academic performance, writing samples, recommendations, and an interview are part of the application process.
 Only 50 students will be accepted annually.
 Students must reside in Aiken County and are required to show proof of residency upon enrollment.

 How can my child participate in sports or other extra-curricular activities?
 Students wishing to participate in athletics can join those offered at the high school for which they are zoned as long as they meet SCHSL eligibility requirements.
 ASA offers extra-curricular activities as well for student participation.
-Parents must make arrangements to transport their children to and from activities at the zoned school outside of regular school hours and for activities at ASA that take place after school hours.
+Parents must make arrangements to transport their Scholar to and from activities at the zoned school outside of regular school hours and for activities at ASA that take place after school hours.

 Are the classes offered here honored at all in-state institutions?
 What about out-of-state?
 There is a state articulation agreement between SC Colleges for accepting transferable credits (sctrac.org).
 Many out-of-state colleges will accept credits from SC Institutions.
-ASA advisement will be provided to students when selecting courses; however, students and parents are encouraged to research the institutions they want to attend for transferable credits.
+Guidance will be provided to students when selecting courses; however, students and parents are encouraged to research the institutions they want to attend for transferable credits.

 How large will the individual classes be?
-Class sizes will be slightly smaller than an average high school class, with student to teacher ratios of approximately 25 to 1.
+Class sizes will be slightly smaller than an average high school class, with student to teacher ratios of 25:1.

 Will ASA students change classes their freshmen and sophomore years?
-Students will transition to classes within the Aiken Scholars Academy building (Ruth Patrick Science Education Center).
+Yes, scholars will transition to classes within the Aiken Scholars Academy building.

 Will my student have to apply to the university as a sophomore to take courses as a junior?
-No. Students enrolled in the Aiken Scholars Academy and in good academic standing following their sophomore year will seamlessly transition into USC Aiken college classes in the discipline of their choice.
+No. Scholars enrolled in the Aiken Scholars Academy and in good academic standing following their sophomore year will seamlessly transition into UofSC Aiken college classes.

 What is the application process for the ASA?
 The application will open each fall with ample time for students to complete and submit.
-Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website (acpsd.net/AikenScholarsAcademy).
+Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website under the Future Scholars tab.